TheHun89/Spring-5-Beginner-to-Guru/README.md

 * when possible, do not specify versions in the POM; allow the versions to inherit from the parent

 78. [Spring Bean Scopes](https://www.baeldung.com/spring-bean-scopes)
-    1. Singleton - default; only one instance of bean created in IoC container
+    1. Singleton - default; only one instance of bean created in IoC container; singleton beans are not thread-safe
     2. Prototype - new instance created each time the bean is requested (below are only available in web-aware apps)
     3. Request - single instance per http request; only valid in the context of a web-aware Spring ApplicationContext